 — Evolution of WordPress TTFB: 5.6 to 6.2

-This is accounting for the 75th percentile — a common industry standard that is also used for measuring web vitals and the HTTP Archive.
+This is accounting for the 75th percentile — a common industry standard behind web vitals and the HTTP Archive.

-It is impressive, isn’t it?
-It really is.
-At the same time, by contributing to WordPress, I learned that server-time is a partial picture.
+The numbers are a major improvement.
+At the same time, I learned it is a partial picture.
 That is what this post is about.

 The components of Time To First Byte